-Concerns that do not meet the harm threshold will be dealt with in accordance with the Trust's policy for managing Low-Level Concerns.
+Concerns that do not meet the harm threshold will be dealt with in accordance with the school's policy for managing low-level concerns. https://sites.google.com/gorseland.net/staff-gorseland/policies

 If any member of staff has concerns that a colleague, supply teacher, volunteer or contractor might pose a risk to children, it is their duty to report these to the headteacher.
 Where the concerns or allegations are about the headteacher, these should be referred to the Chair of Governors.
-Where the concerns or allegations are about the CEO, these should be referred to the Chair of Trustees.

-The headteacher/Chair of Governors/ Chair of Trustees should report the concern to the Local Authority Designated Officer (LADO) within one working day.
+The headteacher/Chair of Governors should report the concern to the Local Authority Designated Officer (LADO) within one working day.